witosh/learn-by-examples/types-of-references/README.md

 In this situation object **student** is not eligible for garbage collector anymore.

 ## Weak references
-The schema of crate weak reference is the same as below in soft references with one small exception that we use new class called **WeakReference**:
+The schema of craete weak reference is the same as above in soft references with one small exception that we use new class called **WeakReference**:
 - Student student = new Student()
 - WeakReference<Student> weakReference = new WeakReference<Student>(student);